What’s that sound that I hear?

 With FIRE in my hands

-The Verve were talented but they benefited from some good luck.
+The Verve were talented.
+They probably also benefited from some good luck.
 They made it in a notoriously difficult business, having originated from a village near Wigan in the north of England which was not previously known for creating a lot of millionaires.

-But having “broken through”, they fell out with each other and split up.
+But having broken through to rockstar status, they fell out with each other and split up.
 Which I’m not sure was totally down to bad luck.
 I can’t help thinking this could be avoided if people in bands took less drugs and learned to control their egos better.

 The Life of Riley (Lightning Seeds)

-In The Life of Riley The Lightning Seeds carry on the study of randomness where The Verve left off.
+In The Life of Riley The Lightning Seeds carry on the study of luck and randomness where The Verve left off.